ansible-lockdown/MPG-AL-READTHEDOCS/docs/source/intro.rst

 Development Process
 -------------------

-Branches
-^^^^^^^^

-- devel: Default and working development branch.
-Community Collaboration PR (Pull Request) Branch.

-- main: The release branch.

 Lifecycle of releases and branches
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 While Remediate and Audit are individually managed processes, nevertheless, some of the content is linked.
 There are occasions where both need updating or just one of them.

-As a rule, we try to abide to the following lifecycle process for branches and releases that include ansible-galaxy_ sync updates.
+As a rule, our goal is to abide to the following lifecycle process for branches and releases that include ansible-galaxy_ sync updates.
-Being community, we have direct customer requests and requirements that takes priority in releases.
+Being community, we have direct customer requests and requirements that take priority in releases.

+Branches
+^^^^^^^^

 - **devel branch**

    - Staging area for bug fixes, PRs and new benchmarks.
+   - Default and working development branch.
    - We aim to get majority of PRs merged to devel between 2-4 weeks.
+   - Community Collaboration PR (Pull Request) Branch.

-- **main branch**
+- **main branch** *(The release branch)*

    - Merge of devel in to main.
    - This is dependent on the severity and impact of issues closed.
-Routinely, a release alignment is every 8-12 weeks (sometimes much quicker).
+   - Routinely, a release alignment is every 8-12 weeks (sometimes much quicker).
    - New benchmark version release.
    - Once a new benchmark gets released by the provider, we aim to get to a new tagged release between 2-4 weeks.
    - This is also where the releases are sourced and linked with ansible-galaxy_ Roles.

+**Demos**
 .. image:: https://img.youtube.com/vi/sbIfaNsoszM/maxresdefault.jpg
     :alt: Ansible Lockdown - RHEL 9 CIS Baseline Demo
     :target: https://www.youtube.com/watch?v=sbIfaNsoszM